RIPE-NCC/ripe-database-documentation/docs/15.Near-Real-time-Mirroring/01-Near-Real-Time-Mirroring(NRTM).md

 ## How to access the NRTM stream

-You will find all technical requirements to access the stream and more information about NRTM <font color="red">Miguel comment: need to merge Mirroring the RIPE database first of all [in this document]()</font>.
+You will find all technical requirements to access the stream and more information about NRTM [in this document](./02-Access-to-NRTM.md#access-to-nrtm).

 ## Legal Framework